-Understanding a Wrongful Death Settlement
+Many Damages in a Wrongful Death Settlement Are Not Taxable

-Georgia allows certain surviving family members the opportunity to seek compensation after a wrongful death that is caused by a negligent, intentional, criminal, or reckless act.
-You have the legal right to pursue compensation for having to live without your loved one’s economic and emotional support, guidance, or protection.
+Georgia allows certain surviving family members to seek compensation after a wrongful death that is caused by a negligent, intentional, criminal, or reckless act.
+If you lost a loved one through such action, then you have the legal right to pursue compensation for your loved one’s emotional support, guidance, or protection.

 - Loss of companionship